ahmeevang/Dannys-Diner-using-SQL/README.md

 WHERE s.order_date < dates_CTE.last_day
 GROUP BY dates_CTE.customer_id
 ```
+Answer:
+* customer A has 1,370 points at the end of January
+* customer B has 820 points at the end of January

 BONUS: Combine the three datasets to show customer_id, order_date, product_name, price and member (Y/N).
 ```sql